Excellent

 Serious side effects of Ozempic for weight loss

 It’s possible to experience serious side effects of Ozempic for weight loss.
-Serious side effects to watch for include:
+Some of the more serious Ozempic weight loss side effects to watch for include:

 • Low blood sugar (hypoglycemia): Low blood sugar can be a serious complication of type 2 diabetes.
 Symptoms of low blood sugar include hunger, light-headedness, dizziness, blurred vision, rapid heartbeat, shakiness, weakness, sweating, anxiety, irritability, confusion, slurred speech, drowsiness, and headache.
-The risk of low blood sugar increases when Ozempic is used alongside other diabetic medications like sulfonylureas and insulin.
+The risk of low blood sugar increases when Ozempic is used alongside other diabetes medications like metformin, sulfonylureas, and insulin.

-• Allergic reactions: It’s possible to have an allergic reaction to Ozempic.
-Symptoms may include swelling of the face, tongue, and skin, rash, trouble breathing or swallowing, itching, fainting, dizziness, rapid heartbeat, or a severe immune response (anaphylaxis).
-Allergic reactions can be life-threatening.
+• Allergic reactions: It’s possible to have a serious allergic reaction to Ozempic.
+Symptoms may include swelling of the face, tongue, and skin, rash, shortness of breath, trouble swallowing, itching, fainting, dizziness, rapid heartbeat, or a severe immune response (anaphylaxis).
+Severe allergic reactions can be life-threatening.
 If you experience one, seek medical care immediately.

 • Vision changes: Ozempic can cause changes in vision.
 Get your eyes checked before and during your treatment with Ozempic.
 Report any vision changes to your providers.

 • Kidney problems: New or worsening kidney problems are possible with Ozempic use.
 Side effects like diarrhea and vomiting can leave you dehydrated.
-This can lead to, or worsen, kidney problems.
+This can cause or worsen kidney disease, including kidney failure.
 Drink plenty of fluids to stay hydrated while taking Ozempic.

-• Gallbladder problems: Symptoms of gallbladder disease include pain in your upper abdomen, fever, yellowing of the skin or eyes, or pale stools.
-If you develop these symptoms while taking Ozempic, contact your healthcare provider immediately.
+• Gallbladder problems: Symptoms of gallbladder disease such as gallstones include severe pain in your upper abdomen, fever, yellowing of the skin or eyes, or pale stools.
+If you develop these symptoms while taking Ozempic, contact your healthcare professional immediately.

 • Inflammation of the pancreas (pancreatitis): Abdominal pain that won’t go away or radiates to your back may be a symptom of pancreatitis.
 If you notice this symptom, call your healthcare provider right away.